Ankit-865/genai-journey/README.md

 ## 📘 What You’ll Find Here

-This repository contains my day-by-day progress, mini-projects, experiments, and learning logs – all part of my journey to becoming job-ready in **GenAI + Full Stack + Web3**.
+This repository contains my day-by-day progress, mini-projects, experiments, and learning logs – all part of my journey to becoming job-ready in **GenAI + Full Stack**.

 ---